One Platform. Seamless Orchestration. Infinite Applications. |

 On the one hand, Vanderbilt’s journey began with a decentralized model of discharge phone calls, eventually integrating a gap care clinic to support patients during the vital 30-day post-discharge period.
 They ultimately started with a pilot of nurses cold calling – and through that, they identified a need for automation as there was no way to scale that and support the entire health system.
 They wanted to create 24/7, 365 access to a dedicated team for all post-discharge needs.

-Their next iteration of the Disharge Care Center is what they’re calling the “Discharge Clinic,” which helps review the network of transitions of care, identify congestion points within patient care and facilitate gap closures, as well as medication and therapy orders within the 30-day window after discharge.
+Their next iteration of the Discharge Care Center is what they’re calling the “Discharge Clinic,” which helps review the network of transitions of care, identify congestion points within patient care and facilitate gap closures, as well as medication and therapy orders within the 30-day window after discharge.

 On the other hand, Houston Methodist had something in place initially for post-discharge: robocalls.
 That being said, the health system was searching for a more robust platform that engaged patients more deeply: “While we had something in place, we were limited on when to reach out to patients, we played a lot of phone tag and it just wasn’t an ideal platform for us to use,” said Pinn-Kirkland.
 When Houston Methodist moved to Artera, they added 18 units across seven hospitals, which meant more patient outreach.